 Programming is a four-bus-cycle operation.
 The program command sequence is initiated by writing two unlock write cycles, followed by the program set-up command.
 The program address and data are written next, which in turn initiate the Embedded Program algorithm.
 The system is not required to provide further controls or timings.
 The device automatically provides internally generated program pulses and verifies the programmed cell margin.
-Table 30 on page 54 and Table 31 on page 55 show the address and data requirements for the word program command sequence, respectively.
+Table 25 and Table 26 show the address and data requirements for the word program command sequence, respectively.

 When the Embedded Program algorithm is complete, the device then returns to the read mode and addresses are no longer latched.
 The system can determine the status of the program operation by using DQ7 or DQ6.
 Refer to the Write Operation Status section for information on these status bits.
 Any commands written to the device during the Embedded Program Algorithm are ignored.
 Note that the Secured Silicon Sector, autoselect, and CFI functions are unavailable when a program operation is in progress.
 Note that a hardware reset immediately terminates the program operation.
-The program command sequence should be reinitiated once the device returns to the read mode, to ensure data integrity.
+The program command sequence should be reinitiated once the device has returned to the read mode, to ensure data integrity.

 Programming is allowed in any sequence of address locations and across sector boundaries.
 Programming to the same word address multiple times without intervening erases (incremental bit programming) requires a modified programming method.
 For such application requirements, please contact your local Spansion representative.
 Word programming is supported for backward compatibility with existing Flash driver software and for occasional writing of individual words.
 Use of write buffer programming (see below) is strongly recommended for general programming use when more than a few words are to be programmed.
-The effective word programming time using write buffer programming is approximately four times shorter than the single word programming time.
+The effective word programming time using write buffer programming is approximately four times shorter than the single word programming time

-Any bit in a word cannot be programmed from 0 back to a 1.
+Any bit in a word cannot be programmed from "0" back to a "1."
 Attempting to do so may cause the device to set DQ5=1, or cause DQ7 and DQ6 status bits to indicate the operation was successful.
-However, a succeeding read shows that the data is still 0.
-Only erase operations can convert a 0 to a 1.
+However, a succeeding read will show that the data is still "0."
+Only erase operations can convert a "0" to a "1."